STEVEN SLATE DRUMS 5.5

 Plus, the overall functionality is rock-solid.
 In short, don’t let the dated GUI fool you – Steven Slate Drums 5 is a top-notch drumming software that any drummer would be proud to own.

 The Anti-User-Friendly Re-Mapping System is the bane of this library’s existence.
-We’ve seen this problem firsthand with Slate Drums 4 – and it looks like Slate Drums 5 is going to have the same issue.
+We’ve seen this problem firsthand with Slate Drums 4 – and it looks like Slate Drums 5 will have the same issue.
 We hope that the library will find a way to fix this problem soon because it’s making it very difficult for us to do our work.
 Thank you for your attention to this matter.

 STEVEN SLATE DRUMS 5.5 – Edit Tab